Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Introduction

 \section{Introduction}

 In the era of big data, the computational demands for training deep learning models are continuously growing due to the increasing volume of data.
 This presents substantial challenges, particularly for entities with limited computational resources.
-To mitigate such issues, concepts like dataset distillation~\citep{wang2018distillation} and dataset condensation~\citep{zhao2021dc, zhao2021dsa, zhao2023dm} have emerged, offering a means to reduce the size of the data while maintaining its utility.
+To mitigate such issues, concepts like dataset distillation~\cite{wang2018distillation} and dataset condensation~\cite{zhao2021dc, zhao2021dsa, zhao2023dm} have emerged, offering a means to reduce the size of the data while maintaining its utility.
 A successful implementation of dataset distillation can bring many benefits, such as enabling more cost-effective research on large datasets and models.

-Dataset distillation refers to the task of synthesizing a smaller dataset such that models trained on this smaller set yield high performance when tested against the original, larger dataset.
-The dataset distillation algorithm takes a large dataset as input and generates a compact, synthetic dataset.
+Dataset distillation (DD) refers to the task of synthesizing a smaller dataset such that models trained on this smaller set yield high performance when tested against the original, larger dataset.
+Dataset distillation algorithms take a large dataset as input and generate a compact, synthetic dataset.
 The efficacy of the distilled dataset is assessed by evaluating models trained on it against the original dataset.

 Conventionally, distilled datasets are evaluated based on their standard test accuracy.
-Therefore, recent research has expanded rapidly in the direction of improving the test accuracy following the evaluation procedure \citep{sachdeva2023survey}.
-Additionally, many studies focus on improving the efficiency of the distillation process \citep{sachdeva2023survey}.
+Therefore, recent research has expanded rapidly in the direction of improving the test accuracy following the evaluation procedure \cite{sachdeva2023survey}.
+Additionally, many studies focus on improving the efficiency of the distillation process \cite{sachdeva2023survey}.

 Less attention, however, has been given to an equally important aspect of this area of research: the adversarial robustness of models trained on distilled datasets.
 Adversarial robustness is a key indicator of a model's resilience against malicious inputs, making it a crucial aspect of trustworthy machine learning.
-Given the potential of dataset distillation to safeguard the privacy of the original dataset \citep{geng2023survey, chen2023survey}, exploring its capability to also enhance model robustness opens a promising avenue for advancing research in trustworthy machine learning \citep{liu2023trustworthy}.
+Given the potential of dataset distillation to safeguard the privacy of the original dataset \cite{geng2023survey, chen2023survey}, exploring its capability to also enhance model robustness opens a promising avenue for advancing research in trustworthy machine learning \cite{liu2023trustworthy}.
+Thus, our work seeks to bridge this gap and focuses on the following question: \textbf{How can we embed adversarial robustness into the dataset distillation process, thereby generating datasets that lead to more robust models?}